finnguor/finnguor-site/content/index.md

 ##### i also study systems design engineering at the university of waterloo!

-##### in my free time (which I wish I had more of) i write, cook, yap, and try my best to be a functional human being.
+##### in my free time (which I wish I had more of) i write, cook, yap, and try my best to be a functional human being. i use he/him!
 ### welcome to my connection of notes and written pieces :)